 The easiest way to open a savings account for your kids is to open a bank or brokerage account in your name and know “in your mind” that you intend to give the money to you kids.
 The advantage of this type approach is that you have complete access to the money and can change your mind about giving it to your children.
 Of course, that defeats the purpose of setting aside money for your kids!

-You will report any interest, dividends or capital gains from the account on your tax return, as you own the account.
+You will report any A charge for borrowing money, most often based on a percentage of the amount owed., dividends or capital gains from the account on your tax return, as you own the account.
 If you use this approach, you’ll want to be careful of the gift tax rules when you transfer it to your child.
 The value of the account may exceed the gift tax limit when you give the money to your child if you have been contributing to it for many years and/or it has grown through investment returns.

 Joint Bank or Brokerage Account